DeLos F. DeTar: Career and important contributions

-Although DeTar retired his faculty position to become Emeritus Professor in 1988, he was prolific in retirement and subsequently published 95 more papers; his last was published in 2007, in the Journal of Physical Chemistry A.
+Although DeTar retired his faculty position and was given the title of Professor Emeritus in 1988, he was prolific in retirement and subsequently published 95 more papers; his last was published in 2007, in the Journal of Physical Chemistry A.

 Awards and honors

 DeTar was elected a fellow of the American Association for the Advancement of Science in 1983.
 He also was recognized with the Florida Award by the Florida section of the American Chemical Society in 1987.

 Personal life

 DeTar married Francis Patty Livesay in 1943.
 Together they had four children (Carleton, Caroline, Marvin, and Martha).
-Carleton is a professor of physics at the University of Utah, and published at least one article together with his father.
+Carleton was a professor of physics at the University of Utah, and published at least one article together with his father.
 The DeTars were founding members of the Unitarian Universalist Association in Columbia, South Carolina and became active members of the Tallahassee congregation.
-Patty died in 2003, and DeTar then married Karlene Losey Sabin, who died in 2012.
+Patty died in 2003 after sixty years of marriage; DeTar then married Karlene Losey Sabin, who died in 2012.